 Tools for biodiversity

 Finally, we are developing tools for various social parties that will enable them to engage in the conservation and stimulation of biodiversity.
-Examples are the 'Bloeibogen app' for selecting garden plants that are attractive to bees and butterflies, or the KANO quick scan that shows how the quality of nature in nature reserves can be improved.
+Examples are the 'Bloeibogen app' for selecting garden plants that are attractive to bees and butterflies, or the KANO quick scan webtool that a group of land owners can use to priotise how the quality of nature in and around nature reserves can be improved.

 Collaborations ofNL Biodiversity & Society